-Your salvation is not based on your knowledge or some level of good works and the sanctified life you must achieve - now, that would be a hard saying.
+Your salvation is not based on your knowledge or some level of good works and the sanctified life you must achieve.
+If it were up to your works determining your salvation, that would be a hard saying.
 I am much more content with the assurance of the forgiveness of sins through no work of my own.
 I rejoice that this forgiveness is real and complete.
 But that forgiveness did come at a great cost.
 The problem of death cannot be fixed without death.

 A body was broken.
 Blood was shed.
-In these strange times, I am heartened by the hunger and thirst for the Sacrament displayed by the people of Our Redeemer.
-Very soon you will be here, I will there at the altar, and the words of Jesus will be spoken, "This is My body; This is My blood.
+In these difficult times, I am heartened by the hunger and thirst for the Sacrament displayed by the people of Our Redeemer.
+Tonight will mark the third time in three days I have been privileged to distribute and receive the Sacrament.
+I will do so three more times in the next three days.
+I so enjoy speaking my favorite words of Jesus, "This is My body; This is My blood.
 Take, eat; Drink of it all of you . . . for the forgiveness of sins."
-We truly see even more now (as it has been taken away from us) what a cherished gift is the body and blood of the Lord.
+What a cherished gift is the body and blood of the Lord.
 Amen.